4shadoww/t6framedatatool/readme.md

 - Frame data of moves which do damage at multiple points of the move are not calculated correctly.
   For example Alisa Destroy Form.

-- Player side address is dynamic so there are scenarios when the tool won't work as it's not able to get a valid reading.